 Today, you will find Rue Beaubourg just steps away from the Centre Pompidou.

-13. Parisians hated it
+13. Parisians hated the look of the building.

 Unlike the Eiffel tower and the glass triangle, the Centre Pompidou still stirs up much debate.
 Many locals feel it doesn’t keep with the historic nature of the area and beautiful 18th century Hausmannian buildings that surround it.
 Nonetheless, the Centre Pompidou is here to stay.